What is PCP Finance?

 What happens if I end my PCP agreement early?

-If you choose to end your PCP agreement early, you may be required to pay a settlement fee or the remaining balance.
-Some lenders offer voluntary termination if you have paid 50% of the total finance amount.
+You can end your PCP agreement early by requesting a settlement figure from the lender.
+This includes the remaining balance and any fees.
+Some lenders offer voluntary termination if you’ve paid at least 50% of the total finance amount, including interest and fees.

 Do I need to pay a deposit contribution for PCP?